chaos-mesh/website/versioned_docs/version-2.0.2/run-chaos-experiments-in-serial-or-parallel.md

 When Chaos Mesh executes the serial node, tasks claimed in `children` are run sequentially to ensure that only one task is running at the same time.

-The `duration` field in serial nodes is optional to limit the maximum duration of the entire serial process.
+The `deadline` field in serial nodes is optional to limit the maximum duration of the entire serial process.
 Once this duration is running out, the sub-nodes are stopped and the nodes that are not executed yet will not be executed.
-If all sub-nodes finish their work before `duration` time, serial nodes are immediately marked as completed and `duration` is not affected.
+If all sub-nodes finish their work before `deadline` time, serial nodes are immediately marked as completed and `deadline` is not affected.

 ## Parallel experiments